codacy/pulse-user-docs/docs/examples.md

 ## Pushing historic incidents

-In this example we used the CLI to push past incidents from the Codacy status page API into Pulse.
+In this example, we used the Pulse CLI to push past incidents from the Codacy status page API into Pulse.

 ```python
 # incidents.py